-Jim is a professional earth scientist and a California-registered Geophysicist.
-He has been a disaster management specialist for the past 18 years, most recently with the Pacific Disaster Center in Hawaii from 2002-2006.
-Mr. Buika served for thirteen years with the Federal Emergency Management Agency, Region IX, San Francisco, as FEMA's Regional Earthquake Specialist; in this position, he led efforts to implement the application of the national risk assessment software, HAZUS.
+Jim is an earth scientist and a California-registered Geophysicist.
+He has been a disaster management specialist for the past 18 years.
+He has been with the Pacific Disaster Center in Hawaii from 2002-2006.
+Mr. Buika served for 13 years as Regional Earthquake Specialist at Federal Emergency Management Agency, Region IX, San Francisco.
+In this capacity, he led efforts to implement the application of the national risk assessment software, HAZUS.
 He has managed federal disaster mitigation teams for typhoons, hurricanes, floods, earthquakes, and freezes within California, American Samoa and the Federated States of Micronesia.

 Dr. Nathaniel von Einsiedel (PhD, Pacific Western Univ.)

-Dr. von Einsiedel is a licensed Environmental Planner and Architect in the Philippines, and accredited as an Urban Development Specialist by the World Bank and Asian Development Bank.
-He has over 30 years of experience in government, the private sector, as well as international agencies on a variety of urban development and management programs and projects in several Asian countries.
+Dr. von Einsiedel is a licensed Environmental Planner and Architect in the Philippines, and an accredited Urban Development Specialist by the World Bank and Asian Development Bank.
+He has over 30 years of experience in government, the private sector, and international agencies on a variety of urban development and management programs and projects in several Asian countries.
 He served as Commissioner for Planning of the Metropolitan Manila Commission where he established and managed its operating systems on Land Use Planning and Zoning, Capital Investments Planning, and Local Development Planning.
 He also served as Regional Director for Asia-Pacific of the United Nations Urban Management Programme (UN-UMP) where he managed technical assistance projects in 22 cities across 11 Asian countries.
-Currently, he is serving as a consultant to a number of local governments and private real estate development companies.
-He obtained his Bachelors degree in Architecture from the University of the Philippines, his Masters in Urban Planning from Columbia University, and his PhD in Public Administration from Pacific Western University.
+Currently, he is a consultant to a number of local governments and private real estate development companies.
+He obtained Bachelor’s Degree in Architecture from the University of the Philippines, Master’s in Urban Planning from Columbia University, and his PhD in Public Administration from Pacific Western University.
 He has lectured extensively and published numerous papers on urban development and management.

 Dr. Antonio L. Fernandez (Dr. Eng, Osaka Univ.)

 Dr. Fernandez was for many years with the United Nations Centre for Regional Development in Nagoya, Japan as international expert doing research and training in the field of environmental planning and management in developing countries.
-He worked with the Earthquake Disaster Migitation Research Center in Kobe where he did a comparative study of disaster-related science and technology policies and became involved in disaster risk management master planning in Manila.
-The latter was done in collaboration with the Earthquakes and Megacities Inititative, where he was Principal Scientist briefly.
+He worked with the Earthquake Disaster Mitigation Research Center in Kobe where he did a comparative study of disaster-related science and technology policies and became involved in disaster risk management master planning in Manila.
+The latter was done in collaboration with EMI, where he was Principal Scientist briefly.
 He continues to be engaged in training, participatory and multi-stakeholder workshops.
 His consultancy includes ADB, UNDP, NGOs and UNISDR.
 He has helped draft the national action plans for disaster risk reduction of the Philippines and Maldives.

 Dr. Bijan Khazai (Ph.D., UC Berkeley)

-Troy M. Kindred (BA Political Science, University of Hawaii)
+Troy M. Scott (Kindred) (BA Political Science, University of Hawaii)

 Shirley Mattingly (MA, UCLA)